Herstal City Centre Masterplan Project

 The Masterplan carries on and broadens the existing dynamics.
-Its object is to define an overall development goal for Herstal’s city centre.
+Its object is to define an overall development goal for Herstal’s city center.

 Whereas in the past the road system has run along parallel lines between the canal and the railway line, the Masterplan proposes a new vertical backbone marking a radically new route from the upper part via Laixheau square and Jean Jaurès square as far as the boulevard and the Albert canal where it opens out onto the Meuse valley.